Alewife station: Parking garage changes

-Car crash and station closure

 On February 4, 2023, a driver crashed their car into an edge barrier of the upper level of the parking garage, causing a 10000 lb piece of concrete to fall onto the glass ceiling of the west fare lobby.
 One passenger suffered minor injuries.
 The station was temporarily closed for inspection and repairs; shuttle buses operated between Alewife and Davis.
 The garage reopened on February 8, except for the top level where the crash occurred; the station reopened using only the east headhouse on February 10.
+The main lobby reopened on March 27, 2023, along with the top floor of the garage.

+In April 2024, the MBTA indicated plans to study future scenarios for the station – including the feasibility of removing the garage – in a five-year spending plan.
+The MBTA issued a request for proposals in August 2024 for a private developer to demolish the garage and construct new buildings in its place.
+This may also include redevelopment of about 20 acres on the north side of the Fitchburg Line west of Alewife Brook Parkway, which is occupied by a commuter rail maintenance facility that will be moved to Iron Horse Park in Billerica.
+As of September 2024, the MBTA plans to construct an access point near for hi-rail construction vehicles near Alewife from 2026–2028, as the nearest access point is near Charles/MGH station.
+The tunnel will connect to the Alewife Center access road just north of the Russell Field headhouse.

 Arts on the Line

 In 1978, the MBTA and the Cambridge Arts Council began a program entitled Arts on the Line to add public art to new and renovated subway stations.
 For the Red Line Northwest Extension, 0.5% of the cost of the project was reserved for artworks.
 They were largely constructed of durable materials like stone and metal, designed to withstand vandalism as well as normal wear and tear for 75 years.

 Six of the original twenty artworks are located at Alewife station: